 Each program is comprised of two grading periods which occur at the end of each eightweek term session.
-Two term sessions equal 1 trimester.
-At the end of each academic year (six terms or 3 trimesters), after the finals grades have been entered into the student information system for both terms in the trimester, the student's CGPA, ROP and MTF will be available.
+Two term sessions equal one semester.
+At the end of each academic year (six terms or 3 semesters), after the finals grades have been entered into the student information system for both terms in the semester, the student's CGPA, ROP and MTF will be available.
 Student's Satisfactory Academic Progress will evaluated at the end of each academic year according to the table below (Evaluation Milestones for Degree Programs, Evaluated Each Term).
 This evaluation is to ensure that all 3 requirements for Satisfactory Academic Progress are met.
 A student failing to meet all of the minimum standards for Satisfactory Academic Progress will be notified of such and administrative action will be taken.
-These actions include being placed on Academic Warning, Academic Probation, or ultimately Academic Dismissal from Pathways College.
+These actions include being placed on Academic Warning, or ultimately Academic Dismissal from Pathways College.

-Evaluation Milestones for Degree Programs Evaluation Point Both Milestones (CGPA and ROP) Must be Met Required Action During the First Academic Year (6 Terms/3 Trimesters) < 1.50 and/or .67% Academic Warning (1st time) End of every Academic Year Thereafter < 2.00 and/or 67% Academic Warning (1st time) and/or Academic Probation (if on Academic Warning) Academic Dismissal (if on Academic Probation) At Any Time Anything in excess of 150% MTF Academic Dismissal
+Evaluation Milestones for Degree Programs Evaluation Point Both Milestones (CGPA and ROP) Must be Met Required Action During the First Academic Year (2 Semesters) < 1.50 and/or .67% Academic Warning (1st time End of every Academic Year Thereafter < 2.00 and/or 67% Academic Warning (1 st time) Academic Probation (if on Academic Warning) At Any Time Anything in excess of 150% MTF Academic Dismissal